 Emergency detection and repair to prevent threats.

-Fixing gas leakages and ensuring proper gas line operating.
+Fixing gas leaks and guaranteeing appropriate gas line operating.

 Setting up systems for recycling home wastewater.